 The Wall Street Crash didn’t cause the Great Depression outright — only 16% of Americans were in the market — but it lowered consumer spending, caused panic that worsened an ongoing recession, reduced corporations’ assets and hurt their future prospects, and contributed to a banking crisis.
 The crash reduced millions of people to paupers within a matter of months, both rich and middle-class.
 Remember Clarence Birdseye from the previous chapter?
 He sold his frozen packaged foods business and put all his money in stocks just before the crash.
 English politician Winston Churchill had most of his money in the market.
 The downturn reduced consumer spending, even as a normal recession was already in the works prior to Black Tuesday.
 The drop-off in consumer spending/confidence lowered corporate earning power, as the market dropped through fits and starts until 1932.
 In addition to earnings, corporations rely on investments for money (shareholder equity) and the downturn meant they wouldn’t be able to generate as much cash in the future.
 Corporations invest in other corporations, too, so the crash further depleted their coffers.
 As their asset values plummeted, corporations couldn’t borrow money from banks as easily, either, since borrowing rates rose.
 Market sell-offs are especially hard on capital-dependent businesses like banks.
 Most investors were shy about investing after the October crash, despite cheap prices, because of continued uncertainty.
 You could think of that as another drop-off in consumer spending.
 The Dow Jones Industrial Average eventually plummeted 89% overall from its 1929 high.
 Animated Graph

 Moreover, banks didn’t want to lend to businesses or each other in this uncertain environment, meaning that new growth-promoting projects stalled.
 Consequently, the normal business cycle didn’t bottom out and start a fresh upturn.
 Banks that lent money to consumers for on-margin investing lost much of what they’d loaned.
 Banks invest, too, and loan to corporations and individuals and small businesses.
-The difference between what they pay customers in interest and what they earn with customers’ money is how they make a profit.
+The spread between what they pay customers in interest and what they earn with customers’ money through investments or higher-interest long-term loans is how they make a profit.
 In the early 1930s, anxious customers rushed to pull out their savings, but with most of their funds invested, banks didn’t have cash in their vaults corresponding to all their savings and checking accounts.
 Before the FDIC, the government didn’t insure customers’ accounts, so they lost their money if the bank went under.
 If too many customers tried to withdraw at the same time in a “bank run” it triggered a self-fulfilling prophecy of failure.

 Congress set up the Federal Reserve to stabilize money markets in 1913 but, as people hoarded their money in 1930, it didn’t act decisively enough to save the banks.
 There was no Quantitative Easing as seen from 2009-2014, to inject cash into the banking system by buying up bonds and other assets.
 In 1927, the influential governor of the New York branch of the Federal Reserve, Benjamin Strong, promoted exactly such low interest rates in an effort to help Britain and France pay off their war debts to the U.S., helping to fuel the rising stock market — giving Wall Street what the French called un petit coup de whisky (a “shot of whiskey”).
 But Strong died in 1928 from complications of tuberculosis and morphine addiction and the Fed reversed its policies.